 How to Freeze Apples

-There are several ways you can freeze apples.
-One of the best ways to freeze apples is to make them into pies, bars or cobblers, then freeze them before baking.
-Once you are ready to consume, dethaw and then bake them as normal.
-Another easy method for freezing apples is to freeze them in slices.
+- Another easy method for freezing apples is to freeze them in slices.
 Core and peel the apple, then freeze on a baking sheet lined with parchment paper.
-Once they are solid, add them to freezer bags, squeeze the air out, seal and label.
-Frozen apple slices are not a good texture for eating as is, but they can be used for jams, pie fillings, smoothies, applesauce, and apple butter
+Once they are solid, add them to freezer bags, squeeze the air out, seal, and label.
+Frozen apple slices are not a good texture for eating, but they can be used for jams, pie fillings, smoothies, applesauce, and apple butter.

 How to Freeze Blueberries